Survival guide to the smoking area

 Know who to avoid

 Sadly, there are people out there who aren’t going to encourage your quitting, and will think it’s funny to try to tempt you back into smoking.
 Politely avoid these people, and hang out with other friends.

 Watch your alcohol intake

-We all know alcohol increases your desire to smoke, as well as impairing your judgement.
-So for your first night out after quitting, it might be a good idea to stick to the soft drinks and avoid alcohol.
+Alcohol increases your desire to smoke, as well as impairing your judgement.
+So for your first night out after quitting, it might be a good idea to stick to avoid or cut back on alcohol.

 Whatever you do, do not buy cigarettes

 When quitting smoking, everyone makes occasional mistakes.
-If you really can’t help yourself and end up taking a drag of your friend’s smoke, it’s not the end of the world, as long as you resolve for it not to happen again.
+If you end up taking a drag of your friend’s smoke, it’s not the end of the world, as long as you make a plan for it not to happen again.
 But if you buy cigarettes on a night out, it’s the first step on a slippery slope.
 You’ll still have the remainder of that pack left the next day, and next time you get a craving, you’ll be so much more likely to give in.

 Need some help quitting?

 - Visit Quit.ie for tips on how to stop smoking